yuanz03/tp/docs/DeveloperGuide.md

 5. Should work fully offline and must not depend on any custom remote server for normal operations.
 6. User data should be stored locally in a human editable JSON file, without using a DBMS.
 7. GUI should render optimally at 1920x1080 and above (for 100% & 125% scaling) and remain fully functional at 1280x720 and above (for 150% scaling) on any _mainstream OS_.
-8. Response to any single user command should be visible within 3 seconds on any _mainstream OS_.
+8. Response to 95% of single-command user interactions should be visible within 3 seconds when running on any _mainstream OS_., and handling PlayBook datasets containing up to 1000 players and 50 teams.
 9. User interface should be intuitive for football coaches with limited technical background to complete core tasks after reading the user guide once.
 10. Sensitive player data should be safeguarded against accidental disclosure via manual export and delete options, and by running the app in a secure environment where local files are protected by the device's password.